hindu-comm/weblogs/manasataramgini/2013/10/2013-10-23_the-tale-of-the-two-classes-of-vanij-s.md

 running down the street.
 Hearing the Hindu man’s cry, the Mir Shab (nightwatchman) ran to the street and grabbed the three men.
-One of them threw a rock at the policeman’s lantern and exclaimed, ‘Barak Allah, Nadir Divan Begi\!’
-To which another replied, ‘Hey, Emperor of the Universe\!
+One of them threw a rock at the policeman’s lantern and exclaimed, ‘Barak Allah, Nadir Divan Begi!’
+To which another replied, ‘Hey, Emperor of the Universe!
 It wasn’t me.
 It was ‘Abd al-Wasi Qurchi.’
 Thinking that he had made a mistake and stopped Imam Quli Khan, Nadir Divan Begi and ‘Abd al-Wasi Qurchi, the nightwatchman allowed the three thieves to pass, along with the valuable box, without any problems.
 The next day the